Project

 Builder crate

-To generate a release with the builder crate use cargo build -p builder this will trigger all the necessary steps to create the libraries, binaries, headers and package config files needed to use libdatadog in your project.
-The default build does not include any capability so in order to add them here is the list of allowed features:
+You can generate a release using the builder crate.
+This will trigger all the necessary steps to create the libraries, binaries, headers and package config files needed to use a pre-built libdatadog binary in a (non-rust) project.
+The default build does not include any capability so you'll need to list all features you want to include.
+You can see a full, up-to-date list of features in the builder/Cargo.toml file.

 • cmake and protoc